Programs for Scouts

 This self-guide program was developed by the National Park Service in cooperation with the Westmoreland-Fayette Council of the Boy Scouts of America.

-Although originally designed for Boy Scouts, Cadette and Senior Girl Scouts will enjoy this activity.
-The girls and their leader read text, answer questions, and participate in self guided activities all contained in one booklet.
+Although originally designed for Boy Scouts, scouts of all ages can enjoy this activity.
+Scouts and their leader(s) read text, answer questions, and participate in self-guided activities all contained in one booklet.

 The program themes are leadership and stewardship.
-As the Girl Scouts work through the activities to earn "George Washington Learning to be a Leader" patch, they find how young George Washington learned lessons which he used throughout his lifetime, including as a general and as the first president of the Unite States.
+As the Scouts work through the activities to earn "George Washington Learning to be a Leader" patch, they find how young George Washington learned lessons which he used throughout his lifetime, including as a general and as the first president of the United States.

-One booklet per Girl Scout and one leader's booklet per group will be provided, or you can download and print the scout booklet and the leader's guide here.
+One booklet per Scout and one leader's booklet per group will be provided, or you can download and print the scout booklet and the leader's guide here.
 The activity take about 3 hours to complete.

 Park footer